Raj-Hunjan/cpnt200-a4/README.md

 - [Live🎉](https://festive-lamarr-ac0af8.netlify.app/)

 ## Code Review
 - I think it was really cool working with vue components and directives.
-Its pretty fustrating when things don't work but very satisfying when things actually do work.
+Its pretty frustrating when things don't work but very satisfying when things actually do work.
 Like I had a problem with getting my gallery to display stuff and I just couldn't quite figure it out.
 That's when Icah came to the rescue and helped me with getting it to work so a very special thanks to her.
 I could have done a better job at customizing the gallery page, it looks very ugly but I was just focused on getting this project done.
 Tailwind is starting to become my favourite css framework, I would actually like to learn and build stuff with it as much as possible.
 So yeah it was a fun project.

 ## Attributions